muratk5n/thirdwave/en/README.md

 ---

-H2 based heating is efficient as H2 HHV is twice that of natgas.
+H2 based heating is efficient as H2 HHV is more than twice that of natgas.

 ---